Judy Berman, Executive Director

 In her role as Membership and Outreach Assistant, Pamela successfully manages engagement of Capitol Hill Village members, to include new enrollments, answering member enquiries, and registration to Capitol Hill Village services and/or programs.

-Pamela is in the process of pursuing a degree in Human Relations from Trinity College.
+Pamela is exploring the idea of returning to college in the near future to pursue a degree in Human Relations and/or Psychology.
 You can contact Pamela at: firstname.lastname@example.org

 Mary Bloodworth, Volunteer and Programs Coordinator

 After five years as a volunteer at CHV, Mary is excited to join the staff as the Volunteer and Programs Coordinator.
 She brings experience in DC senior services, including positions at the Department of Aging and Community Living lead agencies Seabury Resources for Aging in Ward 6 and TERRIFIC, Inc. in Ward 1.
 Mary also had a career in nonprofit information technology, leading the department at the Folger Shakespeare Library, and also at the Capital Area Food Bank.
 She has lived on Capitol Hill since 1995, and currently resides in northeast DC with her husband and their dog.
 Mary has an MPA from the University of Colorado at Denver.
 In her free time, she loves paddling in a kayak on the Potomac and Anacostia rivers.
 Mary can be reached at email@example.com.

 Sophia Ross, Digital Media and Grant Program Strategist